-Hemp is used to produce more than 25,000 commercial and industrial products in nine (9) main markets: agriculture, construction materials, textiles, food, automotive, personal care, paper, furniture and recycling.
-While new product applications are always being discovered, here is a comprehensive list of the uses of hemp.
+Hemp is used to produce more than 25,000 commercial and industrial products in nine (9) main markets.
+While new product applications are always being discovered, here is a comprehensive list of the many uses of hemp.

 Biodegradable litter is made from a variety of plant-based resources, such as corn, wheat, walnuts, pine wood pellets, recycled newspaper and hemp.
 Many pet owners prefer to use biodegradable litter as an alternative to clay-based ones, due to the health hazards clay-based litters can have if inhaled or ingested.
 Biodegradable litters are also preferred due to their environmental friendliness, flushability, compostability, and deodorizing properties.
 Though slightly more expensive by volume, consumers tend to save money as plant-based litters tend to last longer without creating unpleasant odors.

 Hemp cat litter is a great example of how engineered hemp products can out-perform traditional products.
 Engineered for superior absorption, odor control and product longevity, HempAlta Pets Hemp Cat Litter is the world's first wholly hemp cat litter.
 It has been engineered to be the healthiest and safest litter, and has been specially processed to retain the natural antibacterial and antimicrobial properties of hemp.